O Holy Apostle Philip,

 From the Fathers of the Church …

-Prayer requests.
+- Prayer requests.
 Fr.
+Basil, Fr.
 Marcus, Fr.
 Chris, Fr.
 Jozef, Fr.
 Randall, Fr.
 Brendan, Fr.
-Ted & Barbara, Sr. Patricia, Gary and Ingrid, Margaret and Don, Walter, Adam, Margaret, Oceana, Becky, Alexis, Marion, Curtis, Ronald, Taylor, Lorrie, Rosa, Frances, Maros, Alex, Ted.
+Ted & Barbara, Sr. Patricia, Gary and Ingrid, Margaret and Don, Walter, Adam, Margaret, Oceana, Becky, Alexis, Marion, Curtis, Ronald, Jeannine, Taylor, Lorrie, Rosa, Frances, Alex, Stefan, Leroy.

-Hospitality signup sheet: Jun 17 – Amy, Marion & Molly, Jun 24 – Baker family, Jun 30 – open.
+- Hospitality signup sheet: Feb 17 – Agayoff family, Feb 24 – open.
 Please sign up for hospitality for the upcoming Sundays; the signup sheet is in the parish hall.
-Thank you to Murin family for providing hospitality for us last Sunday.
+Thank you to Molly Carlson for providing hospitality for us last Sunday.

 9:30 AM Divine Liturgy.

 For Confession, please come half an hour before the scheduled services, or schedule an appointment.
-During the Apostles’ Fast, we observe at least Wednesdays and Fridays as meatless days.
-The Apostles Fast concludes on June 28th.
-Let us remember one another as we offer our prayers and sacrifices to the Lord.
+Fridays in general are days of penance, we observe simple abstinence from meat foods.
+Let us remember one another as we offer our prayers and sacrifices to God.